 Please look through our photo-journal below!
-Click on each photo to see it full-size.
-(A new tab will open, then you click on the photo again.)
+Click on any photo to see it full-size.

 Mission ONE had organized a retreat for our native pastors in Africa and their spouses, to provide marriage enrichment teaching and a time of spiritual/personal renewal.
 The work of the ministry puts serious strain on even healthy marital relationships.
 Increased ministry and fruitfulness leads to more “busy-ness”, and spreading the Gospel among unreached and unevangelized peoples draws the attacks of the devil and increased spiritual warfare.